back to buchty.net

 7 IRQ

-This bit is set to 0 if one of the 32 DOC oscillators generated an interrupt, otherwise it remains 1.
+This bit is lowered if one of the 32 DOC oscillators generated an interrupt and there's still an unprocessed entry in the OIR stack.
+Otherwise it remains 1.

 6 reserved